MechanismOS Benchmark

 Arrhenius-derived Ea values are experimentally grounded but include transformation uncertainty.
 They are used for robustness and failure pattern analysis, not as the sole release gate.

-Validation cycle date: February 9, 2026.
+GOLD/SILVER validation cycle: February 9, 2026.
+Textbook validation: March 20, 2026.
+GOLD re-verified March 20, 2026 (152/154 after CASF-era binding recalibration).
 Reported from the MechanismOS tiered validation pipeline with reproducible suite definitions and artifacts.

 Enterprise-grade benchmarks should explain where and why a model struggles — and how the product behaves in those regions.

-SILVER cases help identify boundary-adjacent regions and extrapolation risk.
-Typical hard zones include sparse leaving-group coverage, solvent regimes outside the calibration envelope, and cases with competing pathways of similar effective barrier.
+SILVER cases help identify ambiguous and weak-support regions.
+Typical hard zones include less-represented chemistry, less-supported condition regimes, and cases with competing pathways of similar effective barrier.

-MechanismOS surfaces these regions explicitly using confidence overlays and boundary hatching, and the optimizer defaults to robust operating windows unless brittle exploration is explicitly enabled.
+MechanismOS surfaces these regions explicitly with conservative confidence signaling and defaults to more robust operating windows when the chemistry looks ambiguous.

 This benchmark validates system-level behavior and reliability, not barrier accuracy.
 It is complementary to the GOLD/SILVER barrier validation above.